vadirajh/scheduler/README.md

-# Bare Bones Scheduler - MVP Only
+# First Cut Scheduler - MVP Only

 Minimal implementation with just the essentials:
 - CSV parsing